cmsc330fall23/cmsc330fall23/projects/project0.md

 ## Languages and Packages

-In this course, we will be programming in Python, OCaml and Rust.
+In this course, we will be programming in Python, OCaml, Rust, and Racket.
 Below is a summary of the packages that need to be installed.
 You do not need to use these links, they are just for reference or learning more about the languages and/or packages.
 You can skip below to the instructions.

 - [Git](https://git-scm.com/)
 - [Python](https://www.python.org)